 2. Provide interactive games for the customers, offering discount coupons as a prize.

 One of the latest trends is to engage your customers by offering real-time games on your digital signage.
 The computer will automatically choose winners and display the coupons you provide.
 Another option is to offer your clients to interact on your social media pages on their phones, thus getting closer to them and staying on their phones and social media even after they leave your facility.

 3· Enable mobile payment options.

-Customers are more and more annoyed with waiting lines at the cashier’s desk and if you don’t want to lose your customers to online stores, it’s time to provide them with mobile payment options via their devices right in your store, restaurant, etc. Now even fitting rooms are being equipped with 3D cameras and mirrors when a customer can try clothes virtually, scan them with their device, and instantly pay for them from their mobile device.
+Customers are more and more annoyed with waiting lines at the cashier’s desk, and if you don’t want to lose your customers to online stores, it’s time to provide them with mobile payment options via their devices right in your store, restaurant, etc. Now even fitting rooms are being equipped with 3D cameras and mirrors when a customers can try clothes virtually, scan them with their device, and instantly pay for them from their mobile device.
 That’s the experience the younger shoppers are looking for.
 That’s how you will be able to compete with online stores.

 4· Provide way-finding solutions, touch screens with the map of your facility.